ashwinbanwari/Merging-Lyric-Styles/index.md

 | 0.56 | Pour It Up (R) | Take a Bow (R) | R |

 ## Results
+As seen from Figure 1,2,3, the model trained relatively well in the sense that with our hyperparameter selection, the loss got closer and closer to zero.
 ## Figures

  Figure 1: Loss w/ Beatles Training Data